 This is exactly what board games for children are all about: They should not only be instructive and entertain at short notice, but also create a broad-based interest in games beyond consoles, PCs and smartphones.
 Every children's game is valuable, in the end only one could win.

 Hedgehog roles in the forest are hot in 2020, the jury of critics of the Spiel des Jahres eV saw it that way and chose the game of skill with a tactical approach for one to four children from four years of age to the top position.
 Everything else is one-dimensional, the author presents a simple basic idea - in several ways.
 Game variants with different objectives, the possibility of solo play and an optional cooperative or competitive process testify to the flexibility of the hedgehog race.
 Thanks to Klett, everything sticks to the felty contemporary that the forest floor has to offer: from mushrooms to leaves to apples.
 It gets particularly exciting when the fox - optionally in a brisk variant - intervenes in the game.

-The critics were taken with the idea.
-And not only that: the entire year of children's games was “unusual in more than one respect,” said jury coordinator Christoph Schlewinski, commenting on the hodgepodge of child-friendly game ideas.
-The mere figures show how outstanding the “blue pawn” is for an author.
-The jury selected the winning title from a total of 110 titles played - and Speedy Roll hits that core area in children between four and five years, which has been covered in a particularly diverse way in the current year.
+The critics loved the idea.
+And that's not all: the entire year of children's games was "unusual in more ways than one", commented jury coordinator Christoph Schlewinski on the hodgepodge of child-friendly game ideas.
+Just how outstanding the “blue pawn” is for an author is shown by the sheer numbers.
+The jury chose the winning title from a total of 110 titles played - and Speedy Roll hits that core area in children between the ages of four and five, which has been covered in a particularly varied way in the current year.

 Seldom have we had such a large and exciting selection for this age group as this year.